Great Barrier Reef Snorkelling

-We have taken the guess work out for you and researched the best tours on offer and present them so that you can find which one suits you best.
+We have taken the guesswork out for you and researched the best tours on offer, and presented them so that you can find which one suits you best.

-Everyone’s expectation of what they want on a reef tour differs from yes I want to get in the water to know I want to see it which is where underwater observatories come into the picture.
+Everyone’s expectation of what they want on a reef tour differs from yes, I want to get in the water to know I want to see it, where underwater observatories come into the picture.

-Excellent customer service is rated very high when we research out tours as well as fun and personal service.
+Excellent customer service is rated very high when we research tours and fun and personal service.

-Do not worry if you have never swum in the open ocean before because we have many options to make getting in the water more accessible, such as flotation vests, these are fantastic and make floating around on the surface of the water completely effortless.
+Do not worry if you have never swum in the open ocean before because we have many options to make getting in the water more accessible, such as flotation vests.
+These are fantastic and make floating around on the water’s surface completely effortless.

 Snorkel noodles, if you are a more confident swimmer, we recommend taking a snorkel noodle under your arms.
-It gives you that extra bit of flotation so you can relax and enjoy the views, you are on holiday after all.
+It gives you that extra bit of flotation to relax and enjoy the views.
+You are on holiday after all.

-Once you see all the magic that the reefs have to offer, it won’t feel so scary any more.
-It is a uniquely fantastic experience, that will last in your memories forever.
-We predict by the end of the day you won’t want to get out of the water!
+Once you see all the magic that the reefs have to offer, it won’t feel so scary anymore.
+It is a uniquely fantastic experience that will last in your memories forever.
+We predict that you won’t want to get out of the water by the end of the day!

 Mask, snorkel, fins and stinger suit (stinger season only) are all provided for you!
-Reef Experience also provide reef-friendly sunscreen, breakfast, lunch and tea and coffee is available all day, so you needn’t worry about a thing!
+Reef Experience also provides reef-friendly sunscreen, breakfast, lunch and tea, and coffee is available all day, so you needn’t worry about a thing!
 Just bring a towel and some sunnies.

 Frequently Asked Questions

 Will I get Seasick?